 Of course, you can also extend these capabilities, by our own custom rules.

 Windows Server System insights can be managed in two ways.
 First, you can use Windows Admin Center, which provides you with a web-based user interface or you can use it directly using PowerShell.

 Windows Admin Center System Insights

 If you want to manage Windows Server System Insights from Windows Admin Center, you can add the System Insights extension select the server you want to operate and enable System Insights, if it is already enabled.
 This will install the System Insights feature locally on your server.

 Manage Windows Server System Insights from PowerShell

 Instead of using Windows Admin Center, you can also use PowerShell to enable and manage System Insights.

 To enable System Insights on Windows Server, you have to install the System Insights feature:

 To view the results, you can use the Get-InsightsCapabilityResult.
 However, be aware that this not returns information immediately after activating the feature.
-Per default you will get the first predictions after 5 days.
+Per default, you will get the first predictions after five days.